Stylback/home-server/README.md

 </p>
 </details>

-## Series with Sonarr
+## TV-shows with Sonarr

-[Sonarr](https://sonarr.tv/) is a a series collection manager.
+[Sonarr](https://sonarr.tv/) is a a TV-shows and series collection manager.
 It allows us to keep our collection up-to-date and uniform, it also helps us discover new content based on our existing library.

 <details><summary>Click to expand</summary>
 <p>